 The plan was to add a block-built extension with vaulted ceiling, glass roof and bi-fold doors.
 Suzanna, Glenn and family had lived in the house for three years before embarking on this, the largest part of the project.
 The house was old-fashioned when they moved in.
 So they improved the heating, plumbing and electrics, replaced ceilings, floors and redecorated.
 All while saving up for bigger improvements – the large extension.

-“The existing kitchen wasn’t on mains gas, had worn chipboard units, an old AGA and a large island dominating the space, which we ripped out straight away,” Glenn tells me.
-Then we started plans for the large kitchen extension, but despite having a clear idea of what they wanted to create, we faced a long battle with the council over planning permission.”
+“The existing kitchen wasn’t on mains gas.
+It also had worn chipboard units, an old Aga and a large island dominating the space, which we ripped out straight away,” Glenn tells me.
+“Then we started plans for the large kitchen extension.
+However, despite having a clear idea of what we wanted to create, we faced a long battle with the council over planning permission.”

-They had to work with their architect to revise the plans to lower the roof pitch and reduce the size of the windows so that the large extension wouldn’t be too dominant.
-No easy feat.
+They had to work with their architect to revise the plans to lower the roof pitch.
+They had to reduce the size of the windows too so that the large extension wouldn’t be too dominant.
 Eventually, though, good news came and the project was given the go ahead.
-Oh except, they had to find a builder.
+Oh, but then they had to find a builder.
 “We found someone we liked right away,” Glenn says.
-The only problem was that, at first, he wasn’t available for months.
+“The only problem was that, at first, he wasn’t available for months.
 Luckily for us, that soon changed.
 But it did mean we had only days to prepare for living on site and had to quickly start our search for the kitchen to go in the space.”

 Weekends were given over to research, research and more research.
 The large extension would need a pretty large kitchen to fill it and the couple decided to bring on board designer Tony Lister from Simon Taylor Furniture in Aylesbury.
 “We liked the look of its previous projects, particularly one that had a ‘floating’ island,” says Suzanna, who likes a rustic, homely style of interior.
 Glenn, on the other hand, prefers a more minimal look.